Robust multi-sensor Generalized Labeled Multi-Bernoulli filter: Introduction

-Currently, there are several techniques for solving the multi-target tracking problem.
-These techniques can be categorized into three main paradigms: the Joint Probabilistic Data Association (JPDA)~\cite{Fortmann1983Sonar}, Multiple Hypotheses Tracking (MHT)~\cite{Blackman2004Multiple}, and Random Finite Set (RFS)~\cite{Mahler2007Statistical}.
+Multi-target tracking has captured the interest of the research community for more than fifty years with its range of applications.
+In the current literature, solutions for multi-target tracking problem can be categorized into three main paradigms: the Joint Probabilistic Data Association (JPDA)~\cite{Fortmann1983Sonar}, Multiple Hypotheses Tracking (MHT)~\cite{Blackman2004Multiple}, and Random Finite Set (RFS)~\cite{Mahler2007Statistical}\footnote{We categorize these techniques considering the recent literature reviews presented in \cite{Mahler2007Statistical} and \cite{Vo2015Multitarget}.
+However, authors of \cite{Blackman1999Design} consider JPDA as a special case of MHT.}.
 Among those, the RFS framework models the set of target states as a random variable instead of estimating measurement-to-track association hypothesis~\cite{Mahler2013Statistics102}.
 This formulation then allows the application of Bayesian recursion to produce the multi-target posterior density.

 In general, propagating a multi-target density is computationally expensive.
 Various filters only propagate the first moment of the multi-target density in the RFS paradigm, such as the Probability Hypothesis Density (PHD) filters~\cite{Mahler2003Multitarget,Vo2006Gaussian,Vo2007Analytic}.
 The recent introduction of labeled RFS~\cite{Vo2013Labeled} led to the development of filters capable of estimating the trajectories, such as the Generalized Labeled Multi-Bernoulli (GLMB) filters~\cite{Vo2014Labeled,Vo2019AMultiScan,Vo2019MultiSensor}, and Labeled Multi-Bernoulli (LMB) approximation~\cite{Reuter2014TheLabeled}.
 The scalability of this approach has recently been demonstrated via its ability to track over one million targets~\cite{Beard2020ASolution}.
-Furthermore, labeled RFS filters can also be formulated to jointly track the targets and their ancestral information via a spawning model as in~\cite{Bryant2018AGeneralized,Nguyen2019Online}.
+Furthermore, labeled RFS filters can also be formulated to jointly track the targets and their ancestral information via a spawning model as in~\cite{Bryant2018AGeneralized,Nguyen2019Online, Nguyen2021Tracking}.
 Today, RFS-based filters have been applied to many fields ranging from space debris tracking~\cite{Wei2019MultiSensor, Jones2015Challenges}, crowd surveillance~\cite{Kim2019ALabeled, Ong2020ABayesian}, automation~\cite{Mullane2011ARandom, Nguyen2019Online} to cell tracking~\cite{Hadden2017Stem, Nguyen2021Tracking}.

+Multi-sensor setting frequently appears in multi-target tracking applications.
+Using multi-sensor framework allows the reduction of the system uncertainty, hence enhances the capability of the tracking algorithms to resolve the ambiguity of the target states.
+There are two architectures for multi-sensor multi-target tracking: distributed (decentralized) and centralized.